 What is Wild Quinine?

-Wild quinine is a tall plant that reaches 3 to 4 feet at maturity and actually makes a lovely addition to a perennial bed.
-Because of its persistent bloom, this plant adds great late season color and makes a lovely dried flower for indoor arrangements as well.
+Wild quinine is a tall plant that reaches 3 to 4 feet (1 m.) at maturity and actually makes a lovely addition to a perennial bed.
+Due to its persistent bloom, this plant adds great late season color and makes a lovely dried flower for indoor arrangements as well.
 Many gardeners also incorporate wild quinine in rain gardens.
 Butterflies and hummingbirds will flock to this lovely wildflower in search of its sweet-tasting nectar.

 Growing Quinine Wildflowers